RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions.md

  ![](assets/chapter-3-1-images/09.Excellent-result-01.png)

-A dialog box with two fields will open - in the upper one - enter the name of the class, and in the lower one - the type (there are other options besides classes, but so far they are out of our scope), then press [**OK**] button to create our class.
+A dialog box with two fields will open.
+In the upper one - enter the name of the class, and in the lower one - the type (there are other options besides classes, but so far they are out of our scope), then press [**OK**] button to create our class.
 We set a name, for example, "Excellent-Result":

  ![](assets/chapter-3-1-images/09.Excellent-result-02.png)